nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ### Adding an income: `addIncome`
-Format: `addIncome a/ <amount> d/ <description> t/ <time> c/ <category>` Adds a new income to the list of expenses.
+Format: `addIncome a/ <amount> d/ <description> t/ <time> c/ <category>` Adds a new income to the list of incomes.

 * The `amount` should be double.
 * The `description` can be in a natural language format.